Co-Parenting during Covid-19 Pandemic.

 My eldest daughter is 9 years old.
 It was a very tough decision, but a clear decision.
 My partner is classed under the extremely vulnerable category.
 This due to her health issues with severe asthma, previous hospital treatments and her medication for her asthma.
 My daughters younger half sister at her mum’s house is also at risk with being young, under 2yrs.

 It was a decision made between myself and my ex partner.
-During the lockdown period that it would be for the best.
+During covid-19 and the lockdown period that it would be for the best.
 Best for the health and well being of my partner and my daughters half sister.
 She would stay at her mum’s and we would not continue our weekend contact/visits that is agreed through our Co-parenting arrangement.

 The situation for me is ever becoming more difficult.
 I am missing my daughter massively.
 Understandable that for the last 6 years we have seen each other every weekend and extra time through school holidays.